M) Provisions, Contingent Assets and Contingent Liabilities

 c) The Company does not expect any reimbursements in respect of the above contingent liabilities.

-The Company's lease asset primarily consist of a warehouse located at Kuruli (Pune) and Pithampur (Madhya Pradesh).
-For warehouse located at Pithampur (Madhya Pradesh) lease term are short term i.e. for a period of less than one year, hence, the Company has elected to apply the recognition exemption as laid down in Ind AS 116.
+The Company's lease asset primarily consist of two warehouses located at Kuruli (Pune) and one warehouse located at Pithampur (Madhya Pradesh).
+For warehouse located at Pithampur (Madhya Pradesh) & one of the warehouse located at Kuruli (Pune) lease term is short term i.e. for a period of less than one year, hence, the Company has elected to apply the recognition exemption as laid down in Ind AS 116.

 (a) The Company does not have any benami property held in its name.
 No Proceedings have been initiated on or are pending against the company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.